zachcasper/resource-types-contrib/README.md

 # Radius Resource Types and Recipes Contributions

-This repository contains the core Radius and community-contributed Resource Types and Recipes for Radius Environments, enabling platform engineers to extend Radius capabilities to their Internal developer platforms
+This repository contains the core Radius Resource Types and Recipes for Radius Environments, enabling platform engineers to extend Radius capabilities to their Internal developer platforms

 ## Overview

 Radius is a cloud-native application platform that enables developers and the platform engineers that support them to collaborate on delivering and managing cloud-native applications that follow organizational best practices for cost, operations and security, by default.
 Radius is designed to be extensible across different compute platforms and providers.
-This repository serves as the central hub for community contributions of:
+This repository serves as the central hub for contributions of:

 - **Resource Types**: Schema definitions of the Radius core and community-contributed resources
-- **Recipes**: Platform-specific provisioning templates using Bicep or Terraform
+- **Recipes**: Platform-specific deployment templates using Bicep or Terraform
 - **Recipe Packs**: Bundled collections of Recipes by compute platform or deployment scenario

 ## What are Resource Types?

-Resource Types are simple abstractions that define the schema for different types of resources in the Radius ecosystem.
-They provide a consistent interface that enables developers to define and manage resources in their applications.
+Resource Types are simple abstractions that define the schema for resources in the Radius ecosystem.
+They provide a consistent interface that enables developers to define, manage and deploy resources in their applications.

 ## What are Recipes?